Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Camping and accommodation

 Walk-in and vehicle-based camping is available at Blencoe Falls camping area.
-Toilets are provided and water can be collected from Blencoe Creek—treat all water before use.
+Toilets are provided in the camping area and drinking water is not provided.
 Camping permits are required and fees apply.
 A tag with your booking number must be displayed at your camp site.

 - Find out more about camping at Blencoe Falls, Girringun National Park.